AnyChart/docs.anychart.com/Basic_Charts_Types/Percent_Stacked_Area-SplineArea_Charts.md

     chart = anychart.areaChart();
 ```

-Everything is ready, here is a sample percent stacked area chart:
+Everything is ready, let’s have a look on our sample of a percent stacked area chart:

 {sample}BCT_Percent-Stacked\_Area-SplineArea\_Charts\_01{sample}

 ## Spline Stacked Area

-Just change default series type to {api:anychart.core.cartesian.series.RangeSplineArea}"SplineArea"{api} and get your data displayed in more appealing way:
+This type of area chart makes your data look a bit more attractive: points and angles are replaced with a single spline.
+Just change default series type to {api:anychart.core.cartesian.series.RangeSplineArea}"SplineArea"{api} and get your data displayed in a more appealing way:

 ```
     chart.splineArea(seriesData_1);